 YouTube Platform Management: The Content Kingdom

 If you have 500+ subscribers on your channel, you should already be using your ‘community tab’.
 It’s basically Instagram for YouTube.
-You can post photos, link to your latest video, create polls, and updates that will keep your audience engaged between this video and the next.
+Post photos, link your latest video, create polls.
+Keep people engaged between uploads.

 YouTube Shorts Strategy